 Kanopy: Kanopy has a collection of foreign language and independent films that is virtually unrivalled in the streaming world.
 There are plenty of titles you can’t stream anywhere else, paid or free, and serious film buffs could spend years exploring its library.
 Kanopy even has 50 classic Criterion Collection titles — the only place you can stream them outside of Criterion’s dedicated streaming service, The Criterion Channel.
 You’ll need an active library card to log in, and you’re limited to about six movies a month (the number varies by library), but it’s well worth checking out.
 Available on Apple TV, Roku, and Chromecast.

-Sony Crackle: The best free streaming service for most people, Crackle gives you access to the largest selection of popular movies and shows without a subscription fee.
-It might not have the sheer volume of some other services, but it’s also not weighed down by a lot of garbage — chances are you’ll actually know most of the movies and shows in Crackle’s lineup.
-Just be prepared for a two to three minute ad break every twenty minutes or so.
+Crackle: A solid free streaming option with a rotating selection of recognizable movies and series.
+It might not have the sheer volume of some other services, but it’s also not weighed down by a lot of garbage — chances are you’ll actually know many of the titles in Crackle’s lineup.
+Expect periodic ad breaks.
 Available on Roku, Apple TV, Amazon Fire TV, Xbox, PlayStation, and Chromecast.

 How much data does video streaming use?